alxgrk/spring-selenium-pool/README.md

 }
 ```

 Instead, one could also use the \*Async method, to wait until there is an idle container.
+*(If you've expected a suspending function at this point, have a look at [CompletionStage<T>.await() extension function](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-jdk8/kotlinx.coroutines.future/java.util.concurrent.-completion-stage/await.html) for converting `CompletableFuture`)*
 ```kotlin
 @Component
 class SomeSeleniumTask(@Autowired webDriverPool: WebDriverPool) {